Event — Brazil

 IEA Contributions to the G20 in 2024

 To support sustainable, affordable and secure global energy transitions, the IEA has worked in close partnership with Brazil's G20 Presidency in 2024.
-Overall, the IEA is contributing to seven working groups in the Sherpa Track and Finance Track, including two new horizontal taskforces: the Global Bioeconomy Initiative and the Taskforce for Global Mobilisation against Climate Change.
+The Agency is contributing to two new horizontal taskforces, the Global Bioeconomy Initiative and the Taskforce for Global Mobilisation against Climate Change, and to five working groups in the Sherpa Track and Finance Track: the Disaster Risk Reduction Working Group, the Energy Transitions Working Group, the Framework Working Group, the Sustainable Finance Working Group and the new Research and Innovation Working Group.

 G20 Sherpa Track